anpdll/single-sample-stat-calculator/README.md

-# Stats Calculator GUI
+# Single Sample Stats Calculator GUI

-## Overview

-The **Stats Calculator GUI** is a Python-based application that provides an interactive, graphical interface for performing a range of statistical calculations.
-Built with Tkinter and powered by SciPy, the calculator is designed for educational and practical use, allowing you to compute:
+The **Single Sample Stats Calculator GUI** is Built with Tkinter and powered by SciPy, allowing you to compute:

 - **Confidence Intervals** (for means, variances, and proportions)
 - **Hypothesis Tests** (for means, variances, and proportions)